IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Server SHALL include the HTTP *Cache-Control* response header field with value *no-store* and the *Pragma* response header field value *no-cache* to the access token response [OAuth 2.1, Section 4.2.3].

-A non-normative example of the access token response is as follows:
+Figure 3.71.4.2.1-1 is non-normative example of the access token response:

 ```http
 HTTP/1.1 200 OK